knative/docs/docs/versioned/serving/config-network-adapters.md

     The Knative `net-gateway-api` is a KIngress implementation for Knative integration with the [Kubernetes Gateway API](https://gateway-api.sigs.k8s.io/).
 A recommended choice for many teams adopting the Gateway API to unify ingress across Kubernetes.
 Clusters with large numbers of Knative Services however, may experience limitations.

-    The Kubernetes Gateway API requires a controller or service mesh.
-Istio and Contour implementations are tested.
+    The Kubernetes Gateway API supports a number of implementations.
+Istio, Contour, and Envoy-Gateway implementations are tested.
 For more information see [Tested Gateway API version and Ingress](https://github.com/knative-extensions/net-gateway-api/blob/main/docs/test-version.md).

+    Knative is designed to support attaching Gateway API policies to both Knative-created HTTPRoutes and the existing Gateway resources which manage with those routes.

 ## Ingress configurations